pontussk/popstats/README.md

 # popstats
 Population genetic summary statistics

 POPSTATS is a python program for computing f-statistics, population symmetry tests, and other population genetic quantities.
-It also allows estimation of the h4-statistic, first used in Skoglund et al. (2015, Nature). _This is a preliminary release, more documentation and a polished version to follow.*_
+It also allows estimation of the h4-statistic, first used in Skoglund et al. (2015, Nature). **This is a preliminary release, more documentation and a polished version to follow.**

+##Basics

 POPSTATS uses PLINK transposed files, and we provide the script vcf2tped.py for conversion of VCF files to this format.